l-sala/BAPTA/README.md

 ## Limitations

 1. We have not introduced statistics in this tool as it is difficult to predict the number of groups the user would like to compare.
-The automated output analysis provides a complete table with all the mean data and some basic graphical comparisons between groups.
+The automated output analysis provides a complete table with all the mean data.

 2. In some rare conditions, and particularly when working with CMs that have a low upstroke velocity, stimulation artifacts might be selected by the software as dV/dt_max values, particularly when the square pulse is long (\> 3 ms) and the access resistance is quite high (\> 30 MÎhm).